 Casting it - After slinging a huge woodchopper for hours, anglers hardly notice the minuscule half-ounce weight of this lure.
 Take advantage of this.
 Don't try to throw it on a heavy spinning rod or baitcaster.
 Downsize.
 Sidewinder's gear of choice for this lure is a medium-light spinning rod with lots of backbone (fast action).
 Add a small spinning reel (such as a Shimano Stradic 2500 class) and spool it up with a strong, fine braid ( 30 pound test).
 With a little practice, this rig will provide pinpoint accuracy, effortlessly long casts, fast retrieves and plenty of fish fighting power.
 If you're a diehard baitcaster and absolutely can't or won't throw a spinner, at least switch to a light rig.
 Use a medium or lighter rod.
 Make sure you have a fast retrieve reel (7:1 or better) to maximize the jig's acceleration.

 In order to maintain a good rhythm, to keep your line tight and to stay in position to set the hook in a striking fish, it's important to always keep your rod pointing directly at the lure.
-Just as you would with any lure, begin your retrieve with the rod pointing directly at the lure.
 If possible (depending on boat position), keep the rod in front of you and rip it downward to jerk the lure. retrieving line rapidly with the reel after each rip.
-Using your forearm and snapping your wrist, load the rod and jerk the lure repeatedly and somewhat rhythmically.
+Using your forearm and snapping your wrist, load the rod and let the rod jerk the lure repeatedly and somewhat rhythmically.
 This will provide the motion favored by peacocks while keeping you in optimal position to set the hook.
 If conditions require that you work the rod horizontally rather than downward, you can still be very effective.
 Make your cast and turn your body so that you are approximately 45 degrees from standing parallel to your line.
 Rip your rod sideways, stopping the rod well before it reaches a 90 degree angle with your body..
 Quickly crank up the slack and repeat.
 Never let your rod get behind you and never let your line get slack.
 It will take you out of a good hook-setting position and will disrupt your ability to maintain a consistent fish attracting retrieve.

 Locating it - As with other peacock baits, placing your jig effectively and moving it through high percentage locations will help to maximize the number of strikes you trigger.
 First of all, cast at structure; the closer you land to standing timber, pockets between logs and shoreline points, the more likely you are to land on a laid-up peacock's head and instigate an instantaneous strike.
 Secondly, move your lure along structure; Working your jig along the trunk of a fallen tree can be absolutely deadly if a fish is holding there.
 Crossing or paralleling lay-down logs, points, shallow saddles, drop-offs or timber lines will increase your opportunity to get in front of a peacock and trigger a strike.
 Finally, take advantage of opportunities; Cast directly at surface disturbances, scattering baitfish and, of course, feeding peacocks.